casterbn/QtCompile/library/home-Index Page.md

 # Fsu0413's Original Qt builds

+## Business tripping

+I am on a business trip to Japan until 29th, Sept.
+1st to 7th, Oct. are Chinese National Day, and I will be on holiday trip.
+I will build Qt 5.13.1 after 8th, Oct., I assumed.
+(There may be a delay for the business......)

 ## Disclaimer

 These binaries built by Fsu0413 are __TOTALLY UNTESTED__.
 Use at your own risk.